trbabb/geomc/doc/style_guide.md

 Assume wherever possible that code will be called in an inner loop.
 Consider heap memory allocations to be expensive, and prefer using stack variables and (small) arrays over dynamic allocations wherever it is reasonable.

-Where large temporary buffers are needed, consider allowing the user to provide them, or encapsulate the operation and its buffers in a class that can be re-used.
+Where large temporary buffers are needed, consider allowing the user to provide them, or encapsulate the operation and its buffers in a class that can be re-used across multiple calculations.

 Precision
 ---------